20 Things You Probably Didn’t Know About Queen Elizabeth II

 She has a few nicknames

 Back when she was still Princess Elizabeth, she was called “Lilibet” by close family, because she couldn’t pronounce her own name, while her husband, the Duke of Edinburgh, is known to call her “Cabbage.”
 Then there are her great-grandchildren.
-“George is only two-and-a-half and he calls her ‘Gan-Gan,’” the prince’s mother, Kate Middleton, the Duchess of Cambridge, said in an BBC TV special interview a few years ago.
+“George is only two-and-a-half and he calls her ‘Gan-Gan,’” the prince’s mother, Kate Middleton, the Duchess of Cambridge, said in a BBC TV special interview a few years ago.
 Finally, a not so affectionate nickname was bestowed upon the Queen by her Uncle Edward.
 In letters published in 1988, he referred to his niece as Shirley Temple on account of her “dumpy” frame and curly hair, which looked similar to that of the child star.
-The queen’s full name is Elizabeth Alexandra Mary.
+Queen Elizabeth II’s full name is Elizabeth Alexandra Mary.
 Dating back to WWII, more traditional names are still favored for middle names and over 10 percent of British babies today are still given two middle names.

 Her father ascended to the throne after a scandal

 Elizabeth’s father, King George VI, became king after his older brother, King Edward VIII, abdicated the throne to marry Wallis Simpson, an American socialite divorcée.
 This was scandalous as Simpson was still legally married to her second husband when they first got together and the abdication was the biggest constitutional crisis in modern royal history.
-Supposedly bad blood existed between “the Duke and Duchess of Windsor” (Edward & Wallis) and the royal family.
+Supposedly bad blood existed between “the Duke and Duchess of Windsor” (Edward and Wallis) and the royal family.
 The King’s Speech is a 2010 biographical movie about King George VI coping with a stammer as he ascends to the throne after his brother.
 Check out these fascinating facts about the Queen’s coronation.

 She has never given an interview in her entire reign